 Rick is entitled to two 30-minute meal breaks over the course of his shift.

-However, if Rick takes his first meal break, he and his employer may agree that he will waive the second one.
+However, if Rick takes his lunch break, he and his employer may agree that he will waive the dinner break.

 Rest breaks/rest periods are also required under California labor regulations.